nygilmanov/testRep/writeup_template.md

 I used a combination of color and gradient thresholds to generate final binary image (thresholding steps at section **Step 3.Color and gradient transformations"** of the main notebook).

 - We see that the gradients taken in both the x and the y directions detect the lane lines and pick up other edges.
 Taking the gradient in the x direction emphasizes edges closer to vertical.
 Alternatively, taking the gradient in the y direction emphasizes edges closer to horizontal.In our case we need to identify vertical lines.
-So one of the filter is the gradient by x axis
+So one of the filters is the gradient by x axis

 - We also consider the magnitude, or absolute value, of the gradient by x and y axis,which is just the square root of the squares of the individual x and y gradients.
 For a gradient in both the x and y directions, the magnitude is the square root of the sum of the squares.